thechelsuk/uk.thechels/_pages/cv.md

 #### Howden Insurance

-_Howden, formally A Plan, is one of the biggest insurance firms in the world, and the 5th largest employee-owned business in the UK.
+_Howden, formally A Plan, is one of the biggest insurance firms in the world, and the 5th largest employee-owned business in the UK._

 ##### HEAD OF WEB DEVELOPMENT (June 2024 - )

 #### Blackfinch Group

-_Blackfinch Group are investment specialists offering a range of products including tax efficient investments for individuals and businesses as well as offering investment in solar/wind energy and UK start-up companies
+_Blackfinch Group are investment specialists offering a range of products including tax efficient investments for individuals and businesses as well as offering investment in solar/wind energy and UK start-up companies._

 ##### HEAD OF ENGINEERING (July 2023 - May 2024)